Alessimc/UNIS_hydrographic_data_to_cfnetcdf/README.md

 Notebooks are messy and only used for testing and exploratory analysis.

-unzip.py is a helper file that unzips data and alocates it to a specified directory.
+unzip.py is a helper file that unzips data and allocates it to a specified directory.